pitsios-s/AirPainter/README.md

 AirPainter
 ==========

-A virtual air painter project, developed using c++ and opencv 2.4.9.
+A virtual air painter project, developed using C++ and OpenCV 2.4.9.

 This project was developed for the purposes of the course 'Human Computer Interaction' of cs department, Athens University of Economics and Business, during the Winter semester 2013 - 2014.